Likitha-2212/Real-Time-Edge-Detection-Viewer/README.md

 # EdgeApp (Android + JNI + C++ OpenCV-like processing + OpenGL ES)
-This is a scaffold project produced by ChatGPT (full project skeleton).
-It includes:
+This project provides a tidy and minimalistic scaffolding for an end-to-end imaging pipeline, including:

-- Android app (Kotlin) with Camera2 preview
+android app (Kotlin) with Camera2 live preview,

-- JNI bridge to native C++ code
+JNI bridge from app to native C++,

-- C++ processing module (edge detection placeholder)
+processing module in C++ with easy placeholder edge detection method,

-- OpenGL ES renderer + simple shaders
+OpenGL ES renderer with minimal shader code to visualize frames,

-- CMakeLists and Gradle files
+CMake and Gradle project configs, and

-- A minimal TypeScript web viewer (static)
+lightweight TypeScript web-based viewer to view/display or simmulate processed output.

-Files are scaffolded and **not** fully dependent on OpenCV installation; native code uses placeholder processing to simplify building.
+This is meant to be a solid foundation for running camera or image processing applications.